bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 ---
 uid: verify-markup
-title: Verifying Markup from a Component
+title: Verifying markup from a component
 ---

-# Verifying Markup from a Component
+# Verifying markup from a component

 When a component is rendered in a test, the result is a <xref:Bunit.IRenderedFragment> or a <xref:Bunit.IRenderedComponent`1>.
 Through these, it is possible to access the rendered markup (HTML) of the component and, in the case of <xref:Bunit.IRenderedComponent`1>, the instance of the component.